apenwarr/redo/README.md

 published specification.

-This version, sometimes called apenwarr/redo, is probably the most advanced one, including support for parallel builds, improved logging, and helpful debugging features.
+This version, sometimes called apenwarr/redo, is probably the most advanced one, including parallel builds, improved logging, extensive automated tests, and helpful debugging features.

 To build and test redo, run `./do -j10 test`.
 To install it, run `DESTDIR=/tmp/testinstall PREFIX=/usr/local ./do -j10 install`.